domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 My Shazams (from the last few months):

 P.S.
 Thank you Shazam for your services!
-Except that one time when my original library disappeared forever :--(
+Except that one time when my original Shazam library disappeared forever :--(

-Below is the new one...
+Below is the new one

 Markings:
 (y) Good for DJ